DZykov/DZykov/README.md

 ### About Me

 My name is Demid Zykov.
 I do projects for my portfolio to get into IT-industry or to satisfy my needs.
-Right now, I focus on information security; thus, I don't upload much projects.
+Right now, I focus on information security and full stack development.

 ---
 <div align="center">